faraggi/besu-public-mainnet/besu-public-mainnet.md

 ![Hosting possibilities](https://i.imgur.com/Q2HnacS.png)

-Running a public Besu node is possibile on several different hosting possibilities.
-The most common option for indiviual participants is running on a on-prem device such as a laptop, desktop computer or server.
-However, cloud options like AWS or Azure are fully comptaible with Besu.
+Running a public Besu node is possible on several different hosting possibilities.
+The most common option for individual participants is running on a on-prem device such as a laptop, desktop computer or server.
+However, cloud options like AWS or Azure are fully compatible with Besu.
-The main advantages of running on a cloud intance is the ease of setup, and the possibility of running and stopping instances remotely.
+The main advantages of running on a cloud instance is the ease of setup, and the possibility of running and stopping instances remotely.

 ## But why would you run a Node?